4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

 In distributed environments, encountering the "brain split" problem is not uncommon.
 This phenomenon arises when two clusters independently elect different leaders due to certain abnormal conditions, often related to network congestion.
 Consistency protocols like Raft effectively address similar challenges by enforcing conditions such as the requirement for leaders to garner over half of the votes.
 OpenMLDB's approach to host selection, guided by ZooKeeper and nameserver, differs from these protocols.
 Offline node detection is achieved through ZooKeeper's ephemeral node mechanism.
 When choosing a nameserver master, the one with the highest offset among all followers within the cluster is selected as the new leader.
 Consequently, the fundamental design of OpenMLDB's master-slave cluster solution eliminates the potential for brain-splitting issues.

-2. **Determining Master Cluster Unavailability and Need for Master-Slave Switching**
+2. **Determining Master Cluster Unavailability and the Need for Master-Slave Switching**

 Currently, OpenMLDB does not autonomously ascertain or perform master-slave switching based on overall cluster unavailability.
-The master-slave cluster scheme primarily addresses major disruptions such as generator room power outages.
+The master-slave cluster scheme primarily addresses major disruptions such as data center power outages.
 Therefore, the decision to switch between master and slave clusters depends on subjective evaluation.
 Common indicators of master cluster unavailability include uncontrolled access issues across the entire cluster, unrecoverable ZooKeeper instances, unresponsive tablets, or extended recovery durations.

 3. **Possible Data Loss Scenarios**

 While the master-slave cluster scheme enhances high availability, it does not guarantee absolute data preservation.
 Potential data loss scenarios exist, and related matters are slated for resolution or optimization in subsequent versions:

-- After an internal master cluster table failover, if the newly elected leader's offset is smaller than that of the slave cluster's leader, data loss may occur within the offset difference.
+- After an internal master cluster tablet failover, if the newly elected leader's offset is smaller than that of the slave cluster's leader, data loss may occur within the offset difference.
 - During master-slave switching, ongoing write traffic in the master cluster might lead to untimely data loss, particularly if synchronization to the slave cluster has not yet taken place.
-- Changes to the topology of a slave cluster table, without capturing the master cluster, could result in data loss from the moment of topology alteration to a successful switch.
+- When changes to the topology of a slave cluster table have not been captured by the master cluster, performing a master-slave switch could result in data loss from the moment of topology alteration to a successful switch.

 4. **Support for Multiple Slave Clusters**